dutlxq2014/UserGuider/README.md

 UserGuider
 ==========

-    UserGuider is a tool to introduce user to your newly developed product on you mobile application.
+    UserGuider is a tool to introduce user to your newly developed product on you mobile application for android.

 Overview
 --------

-    UserGuider provides four kinds of implementation for your introduction.
+    UserGuider provides four kinds of implementation for the introduction.
     1. DGuider / VGuider provides a single guide view in the window each time.
     2. DMultiGuider / VMultiGuider can provides multi guide view each time.
     Prefix D implies Dialog implementation, and V for DecorView implementation.